jcartledge/online-lab/wordpress/wp-content/plugins/groups/readme.txt

 == Upgrade Notice ==

-= 1.10.3 =
+= 1.11.1 =
-This release adds a filter which can be used to modify selected access restriction capabilities.
+This release provides minor fixes in the API.